On a completeness problem in a Fourier-based probability metrics in $\mathbb{R}^N$: Introduction

 \section{Introduction}

 The possibility of introducing a metric on probability measures over a Polish space which metrizes their weak*-convergence is a topic with a long history.
 Many examples of such metrics are known (for collections of such examples, see e.g. \cite{Du02}, \cite{GSu}, \cite{V}), exploring properties of various quantities and objects associated to probability measures.
-The systematic use of metrics based on the Fourier transforms of measures (and more generally, of tempered distibutions) was initiated in the 1950s by J. Deny (\cite{De50}, \cite{De51}).
-Developing and generalizing ideas in potential theory due to H. Cartan (\cite{Ca41}, \cite{Ca45}), he studied the metric given for two probability measures $\mu, \nu$ in $\mathbb{R}^N$ by the $L^2$ norm of the Riesz potential of their difference: $d(\mu, \nu)=\bigl \|\frac{\hat{\mu}-\hat{\nu}}{|\cdot|^{s/2}}\bigr \|_2$, with $0<s<N$.
-Some of his arguments carry over to the case of $s=N$ (the logarithmic potential in $\mathbb{R}^N$) and were also made explicit in \cite{CKL}.
-Recently a new class of metrics dependent on a real positive parameter $s>0$, motivated by applications to statistical physics and optimal transport theory (\cite{GTW}, \cite{TV}, \cite{CT}), was defined by using Fourier transforms of probability measures.
-The aim of our present note is to prove a theorem concerning completeness of a certain space of probability measures endowed with this kind of metric.
-This was posed as an open problem in \cite{CT}.
-All relevant definitions, auxiliary results, the statement of the theorem and finally its proof are presented in the next two sections. \\
+The systematic use of metrics based on the Fourier transforms of measures (and more generally, of tempered distibutions) was initiated in early 1950s by J. Deny (\cite{De50}, \cite{De51}).
+Developing and generalizing ideas in potential theory due to H. Cartan (\cite{Ca41}, \cite{Ca45}), he studied the metric given for two probability measures $\mu, \nu$ on $\mathbb{R}^N$ by the $L^2$ norm of the Riesz potential of their difference: $d(\mu, \nu)=\bigl \|\frac{\hat{\mu}-\hat{\nu}}{|\cdot|^{s/2}}\bigr \|_2$, with $0<s<N$ (here $\hat \mu, \hat \nu$ are characteristic functions of respectively $\mu$ and $\nu$).
+Some of his arguments carry over to the case of $s=N$ (the logarithmic potential in $\mathbb{R}^N$) and were made explicit in \cite{CKL}.
+Deny's approach to energy of measures via Fourier transfrom was recently revisited in \cite{FZ}, giving rise to the concept of the weak $\alpha$-Riesz energy of a signed Radon measure on $\mathbb{R}^N$ (\cite{FZ}, Definition 4.1) and the theorem that the pre-Hilbert space of Radon measures on $\mathbb{R}^N$ with finite weak $\alpha$-Riesz energy is isometrically embedded into its completion, the Hilbert space of real-valued tempered distributions with finite energy (\cite{FZ}, Theorem 5.1).\\ In 1990s a new class of metrics (known as Toscani metrics) dependent on a real positive parameter $s>0$, motivated by applications to statistical physics and optimal transport theory, was defined by using Fourier transforms (characteristic functions) of (Borel) probability measures on $\mathbb{R}^N$, namely, $d_s(\mu,\nu)=\sup_{x \in \mathbb{R}^N\setminus 0}\frac{|\hat \mu(x)-\hat \nu(x)|}{|x|^s} \quad s >0$ (see \cite{GTW}, \cite{TV}, \cite{CT} and below for conditions of finiteness and various properties, and \cite{TT} for recent applications to wealth distribution).
+Completeness of various spaces of probability measures under these Fourier-based metrics was considered in more detail in \cite{CT}.
+Independently, an $L^1$ version of a Fourier-based metric was proposed for probability measures on $\mathbb{R}$ in \cite{BG}: $d_r(\mu,\nu)=\int |\hat{\mu}(t)-\hat{\nu}(t)||t|^{-r-1}dt$.
+For $r \in (1,2)$ it was proved in \cite{BG} that the space of probability measures $\mu$ on $\mathbb{R}$ such that $\int|x|^r d\mu <+\infty$ and $\int xd\mu=c$ ($c \in \mathbb{R}$ fixed) is complete under the metric $d_r$. \\